-Similar to Radio Dublin, Radio Star Country was issued with notices that its telephones and electricity supply would be cut off after 14 days.
-In possible anticipation of a raid, Anoraks UK reported on 21st January that it introduced a new sales number in Armagh where it was not illegal to take advertising.
-The station moved to 981 kHz on 3rd February 1989, which had been vacated by former Monaghan station Hometown Radio.
-Around the same time, it transferred its studios from Monaghan Town to the transmission site at Emyvale near the border.
+Similar to Radio Dublin which also defied the new laws, Radio Star Country was issued with notices that its telephones and electricity supply would be cut off after 14 days.
+In possible anticipation of a raid, Anoraks UK reported on 21st January that the station had introduced a new sales number in Armagh where it was not illegal to take advertising.

 Despite the increased risks of pirate broadcasting, 1989 was a bumper year for Radio Star Country.
 In February, the veteran pirate DJ Don Allen (RIP) joined the station with his popular ‘Country and Western Jamboree’, taking over the breakfast slot.
 Station owner Gerry Byrne was heard at lunchtime and there were live shows all day with tapes overnight.
 Advertising revenue was strong and the verdict of Anoraks UK on 11th February was: ‘The station gets ten out of ten for its fighting spirit’.
 In March, Radio Star Country even advertised for additional sales staff, such was the demand from businesses wishing to buy time on the station.

 This recording was made from 0832-1002 on 23rd January from the old frequency of 891 kHz.
 On air is Isobel Byrne (RIP), late wife of former station owner Gerry Byrne.
 There are long ad breaks featuring mostly Northern businesses but the Swan Lake Hotel has a spot also.
 Part 1 above runs from 0832 and Part 2 below from 0917.